osirjeremy/TidyTuesday-JeremyOsir/README.md

 # Tidy Tuesday data visualizations - by Jeremy Osir

-Below are my Tidy Tuesday plots for 2023:
+Below are my Tidy Tuesday plots for 2023 that I coded in R:

 [Week 24: SAFI Irrigation Surveys ](2023/week_24_irrigation)